United Nations General Assembly Resolution 66/225

-The General Assembly (GA) stressed that the wall and settlements being constructed by Israel in the Occupied Palestinian Territory, including East Jerusalem, are contrary to international law, in accordance with the 2004 finding by the International Court of Justice and other relevant United Nations resolutions concerning Israel.
+The United Nations General Assembly stressed that the wall and Israeli settlements in the Occupied Palestinian Territory, including East Jerusalem, is contrary to international law, in accordance with the 2004 finding by the International Court of Justice and other relevant United Nations resolutions concerning Israel.

-The GA also called upon Israel to comply strictly with its obligations under international law and to cease all actions harming the environment, including the dumping of all kinds of waste materials, which gravely threaten their natural resources, namely water and land resources, and which pose an environmental, sanitation and health threat to the civilian populations.
-Further the GA called upon Israel to cease its destruction of vital infrastructure, including water pipelines and sewage networks, which, inter alia, has a negative impact on the natural resources of the Palestinian people.
+The General Assembly also called upon Israel to comply strictly with its obligations under international law and to cease actions that harm the environment, including the dumping of waste materials that gravely threaten natural resources, particularly water and land, and pose an environmental, sanitation and health risks to the civilian populations.
+Furthermore, it urged Israel to halt the destruction of vital infrastructure, including water pipelines and sewage networks, which, inter alia, negatively affects the natural resources of the Palestinian people.

 The resolution's full title is 66/225.
 Permanent sovereignty of the Palestinian people in the Occupied Palestinian Territory, including East Jerusalem, and of the Arab population in the occupied Syrian Golan over their natural resources.